 The following definitions apply to this guidance.

 The term "rider" will be used interchangeablely with "cyclist" throughout the document.
 If another recreational pursuit is being described other than biking, it will be clarified accordingly.

-Every effort has been made to use language in this document that is consistent with modern trail design and management terminology, while also being consistent with the respective Master Plans for the Adirondack and Catskill Forest Preserves.
+Every effort has been made to use language in this document that is consistent with modern trail design and management terminology, while also being consistent with the Adirondack Park State Land Master Plan.